 ICBC – “Tips for Senior Drivers”

-If you are no longer eligible to hold a driver’s licence and you use your driver’s licence as photo ID, you can exchange it for a free official BC Identification card, which is accepted as ID anywhere a driver’s licence is accepted.
+If you are no longer eligible to hold a driver’s licence, or you decide to retire from driving and use your driver’s licence as photo ID, you can exchange it for a free official BC Identification card, which is accepted as ID anywhere a driver’s licence is accepted.

 The BC Identification card includes your photo and all the same security features as a driver’s licence - you can get one for free at any Driver Licensing Office (ICBC or Service BC).